Nuclear power in India: Nuclear fuel reserves

 India's domestic uranium reserves are small and the country is dependent on uranium imports to fuel its nuclear power industry.
-Since early 1990s, Russia has been a major supplier of nuclear fuel to India.
+Since the early 1990s, Russia has been a major supplier of nuclear fuel to India.
 Due to dwindling domestic uranium reserves, electricity generation from nuclear power in India declined by 12.83% from 2006 to 2008.
 Following a waiver from the Nuclear Suppliers Group (NSG) in September 2008 which allowed it to commence international nuclear trade, India has signed bilateral deals on civilian nuclear energy technology cooperation with several other countries, including France, the United States, the United Kingdom, Canada, and South Korea.
 India has also uranium supply agreements with Russia, Mongolia, Kazakhstan, Argentina and Namibia.
 An Indian private company won a uranium exploration contract in Niger.

-In March 2011 large deposits of uranium were discovered in the Tummalapalle belt in Andhra Pradesh and in the Bhima basin in Karnataka by the Atomic Minerals Directorate for Exploration and Research (AMD) of India.

-The Tummalapalle belt uranium reserves promises to be one of the world's top 20 uranium reserves discoveries.
+In March 2011, large deposits of uranium were discovered in the Tummalapalle belt in Andhra Pradesh and in the Bhima basin in Karnataka by the Atomic Minerals Directorate for Exploration and Research (AMD) of India.
+The Tummalapalle belt uranium reserves promise to be one of the world's top 20 uranium reserves.
 44,000 tonnes of natural uranium have been discovered in the belt so far, which is estimated to have three times that amount.

 The natural uranium deposits of the Bhima basin has better grade of natural uranium ore, even though it is smaller than the Tummalapalle belt.

 In recent years, India has shown increased interest in thorium fuels and fuel cycles because of large deposits of thorium (518,000 tonnes) in the form of monazite in beach sands as compared to very modest reserves of low-grade uranium (92,000 tonnes).